piotrkwarcinski/hx-tmux-navigator/README.md

 ```

 ## Configuration
-The following allows to use `C-[hjkl]` to navigate both tmux panes and hx splits.
+The following allows you to use `C-[hjkl]` to navigate within and between tmux panes and hx splits.

 * Add the following to `tmux.conf`
 ```